HttoHu/cpp-json-lite/README.md

 #### Extend grammar
-If you want to append some raw-bytes (like pictures or some binary files), you can build your json as follows.
+If you want to append some raw data (like pictures or some binary files), you can build your json as follows.

-(byte-length)$raw_contenst$
+(raw-length)$raw_contenst$

 ```json
 {